Walt Disney Treasures: Overview

-Most of the sets are available in Europe as Region 2 except The Mickey Mouse Club Presents: Annette; The Complete First and Second Seasons of Zorro; Dr. Syn: The Scarecrow of Romney Marsh; The Chronological Donald Volume Four; Disneyland: Secrets; Stories and Magic; Your Host, Walt Disney; The Complete Pluto Volume Two; Elfego Baca and the Swamp Fox; The Hardy Boys: The Mystery of the Applegate Treasure; The Adventures of Spin & Marty (The Mickey Mouse Club); More Silly Symphonies; Disney Rarities: Celebrated Shorts: 1920s–1960s; Davy Crockett; Tomorrowland; Disneyland U.S.A and On the Front Lines.
+Most of the sets are available in Europe (Region 2) except The Mickey Mouse Club Presents: Annette; The Complete First and Second Seasons of Zorro; Dr. Syn: The Scarecrow of Romney Marsh; The Chronological Donald Volume Four; Disneyland: Secrets; Stories and Magic; Your Host, Walt Disney; The Complete Pluto Volume Two; Elfego Baca and the Swamp Fox; The Hardy Boys: The Mystery of the Applegate Treasure; The Adventures of Spin & Marty (The Mickey Mouse Club); More Silly Symphonies; Disney Rarities: Celebrated Shorts: 1920s–1960s; Davy Crockett; Tomorrowland; Disneyland U.S.A and On the Front Lines.
 In Japan, more of the sets were produced for the Japanese market in Region 2, along with sets that are available in Europe: The Chronological Donald Volume Four, The Complete Pluto Volume Two, Disney Rarities: Celebrated Shorts: 1920s–1960s, Disneyland: Secrets, Stories and Magic and More Silly Symphonies.
 In Brazil, only five Walt Disney Treasures sets have been released: the two Mickey Mouse in Living Color volumes, Silly Symphonies, The Chronological Donald, Volume One, and The Adventures of Oswald the Lucky Rabbit, with those releases (with the exception of Oswald) also being released in Mexico.

-"The Runaway Brain" Mickey Mouse cartoon is available on the Walt Disney Treasures Mickey Mouse in Living Color: Volume 2 sets in France, Brazil, Mexico and Japan.
+In Australia and New Zealand (Region 4) four sets were made available; the two Mickey Mouse in Living Color volumes, Silly Symphonies and The Chronological Donald, Volume One.
+The Mickey Mouse cartoon Runaway Brain is available on the Walt Disney Treasures: Mickey Mouse in Living Color: Volume 2 sets in France, Brazil, Mexico, Japan and Australia.
 These are the only internationally released sets featuring the cartoon.

 Each title has been packaged in a numbered tin case.
 The first two waves featured numbers stamped into each case, while subsequent waves contained certificates of authenticity marking their numbers.
-The first three waves were bound in a cardboard sleeve displaying the reproduced signatures of Leonard Maltin and Roy Disney.
-In 2003, a Costco-exclusive boxed set called The Ultimate Disney Treasure Chest presented the first two waves of the series without the tin canisters, later, in 2009, the D23 released the Walt Disney Treasures Premium Collection, a limited edition near-complete collection of all the releases in the series with the exception of the Elfego Baca and The Swamp Fox: Legendary Heroes set and the two Wave Nine releases.
+The first three waves were bound in a cardboard sleeve displaying the reproduced signatures of Maltin and Roy E. Disney.
+In 2003, a Costco-exclusive boxed set called The Ultimate Disney Treasure Chest presented the first two waves of the series without the tin canisters; later, in 2009, the D23 released the Walt Disney Treasures Premium Collection, a limited-edition near-complete collection of all the releases in the series, with the exceptions of the Elfego Baca and The Swamp Fox: Legendary Heroes set and the two Wave Nine releases.

-The DVD sets were the idea of film critic/historian Leonard Maltin, who appears in each set to introduce the DVDs and to provide historical context to some of the more dated works.
-These introductions would sometimes alert viewers of politically incorrect content, similar to Whoopi Goldberg's introductions for the Looney Tunes Golden Collection.
+Dick Cook used his position of power and influence within The Walt Disney Company to help Maltin negotiate with the Disney lawyers about releasing much of this vintage material, including controversial shorts like Der Fuehrer's Face and Mickey's Mellerdrammer.
+According to Maltin, the executives had initially rejected his idea to release the Zorro television series, since their previous attempts at releasing Season-by-Season sets of their television shows were financially unsuccessful.
+However after Maltin phoned Cook about the situation, Cook ordered the executives to restore and release the entire series.